diaabadr/Diaa_Badr/README.md

   ```
   The value that is stored in the corresponding pointer variable is modifiable even through the pointer ot through the variable itself , but the locations that is pointed out by const-pointer variable where the corresponding value of x is stored is’t modifiable.

- - const pointer pointing to a const variable:
+ - Const pointer pointing to a const variable:

  ```markdown
  int x = 10 ;